LispCookbook/cl-cookbook/lispworks.md

 The Text tab shows the same information, but textually, the callers and callees side by side.

 We can see cross references for compiled code, and we must ensure the feature is on.
-When we you compile code, LispWorks shows a compilation output likes this:
+When we compile code, LispWorks shows a compilation output likes this:

 ```
 ;;; Safety = 3, Speed = 1, Space = 1, Float = 1, Interruptible = 1